 Key Takeaways

-2. Unlike broad screening tools, the Boxall Profile offers a detailed, observational assessment, providing nuanced insights into pupils' social, emotional, and mental health (SEMH) challenges.
+2. Unlike broad screening tools, the Boxall Profile offers a detailed, observational assessment, providing nuanced insights into learners' social, emotional, and mental health (SEMH) challenges.
 This qualitative approach allows teachers to systematically record and analyse specific behaviours and interactions over time, revealing underlying needs that might be missed by self-report or brief questionnaires (Boxall, 2002).
 Such in-depth data is vital for developing precise, individualised support plans.

 3. The Boxall Profile is deeply rooted in attachment theory and Nurture Group principles, guiding interventions that address early developmental deficits.
-By identifying pupils struggling with secure attachments and foundational social skills, the profile enables schools to implement targeted support, often within a nurture group setting, to re-parent and provide missing early experiences (Bowlby, 1969; Bennathan & Boxall, 2009).
-This approach aims to build resilience and improve pupils' capacity for learning and positive relationships.
+By identifying learners struggling with secure attachments and foundational social skills, the profile enables schools to implement targeted support, often within a nurture group setting, to re-parent and provide missing early experiences (Bowlby, 1969; Bennathan & Boxall, 2009).
+This approach aims to build resilience and improve learners' capacity for learning and positive relationships.

 4. Beyond individual assessment, Boxall Profile data can inform whole-school social, emotional, and mental health (SEMH) strategies and resource allocation.
-Aggregating pupil profiles allows schools to identify prevalent needs and patterns across cohorts, enabling a more strategic approach to staff training, curriculum development, and the provision of universal and targeted support (Lucas & Boxall, 2007).
-This systemic use of data fosters a proactive and inclusive school environment, enhancing the well-being of all pupils.
+Aggregating learner profiles allows schools to identify prevalent needs and patterns across cohorts, enabling a more strategic approach to staff training, curriculum development, and the provision of universal and targeted support (Lucas & Boxall, 2007).
+This systemic use of data fosters a proactive and inclusive school environment, enhancing the well-being of all learners.

 What Is the Boxall Profile?